Thailand is not one of the world's most popular destination's to visit for nothing.

-The island of Koh Phangan hosts the world renowned monthly full moon party.
-The giant island style party obviously takes place during the full moon, and begins just as soon as dusk sets in.
+The island of Koh Phangan hosts the world-renowned monthly full moon party.
+The large island style party takes place during the full moon and begins just as soon as dusk sets in.

 5. Learn how to dive on Koh Tao

 The island of Koh Tao is known as one of the best places to dive and learn how to dive in Thailand.